Auto Product Liability Lawyers in San Francisco

 Seek the Compensation You Deserve After a Car Accident

-If you or someone you love was injured or killed in an automobile accident due to the inherent defects within an automobile’s design or the failure of a part, such as a tire, seat belt, or fuel tank, you might have an automotive products liability case for which you can pursue compensation.
+If you or someone you love was injured or killed in a motor vehicle accident due to inherent defects within an automobile’s design or the failure of a part, such as a tire, seat belt, airbag, engine, or fuel tank, you might have an automotive products liability case for which you can pursue compensation.

 Auto product liability cases have a tendency to be complicated, given the different variables involved.

 They typically involve one or more of the following elements:

 - Design defect: This type of claim alleges that a product was designed by a manufacturer in a way that rendered it unsafe, creating a danger and risk of harm to the user.
 For example, if a manufacturer placed a fuel tank in an area where it would be prone to breaking or causing fires, this design would be considered defective.
 The product was not made poorly, but hazardous in its design.

 - Manufacturing defect: The design was not dangerous, but rather an error was made during the manufacturing process, which caused the product to fail when in use.
 For example, if a tire manufacturer used substandard practices that resulted in components of the tire separating and failing later while being used, this would be a manufacturing defect case.